virtool/virtool-website/content/docs/manual/ref_administration.md

 ## Default Sample Rights

 These settings determine how rights are assigned to newly created samples.
+Sample rights in Virtool are reminiscent of UNIX permissions.

 ### Sample Group

-This determines what owner group is applied to the sample:
+This determines how an owner group is applied to the sample when it is created.

 !["Sample group options"](/docs_images/admin_sample_group.png)